Do you know the most powerful way to market your book?

 3. Create a marketing plan.
 Don’t skip this step!
 How much time can you devote to establishing and maintaining your book promotion strategies?
 What marketing tactics do you intend on implementing first?
 What are your goals and how will you measure them?

 4. Get creative.
 Use your book’s theme, location, or time period for inspiration and making marketing connections.
 A character’s hobbies, occupation, lifestyle, values and interests can be jumping off points for developing promotional strategies.
-Brainstorm (with Google), companies, experts, businesses, organizations or groups that you can approach for joint marketing ventures.
+Brainstorm companies, experts, businesses, organizations, or groups that you can approach for joint marketing ventures.

 6. Create your hook.
 Having trouble summarizing 40,000+ words into a few, attention grabbing sentences?
 Here’s a couple of resources to get the creative juices flowing: How to Write a Good Hook & Start Your Novel with a Bang! and 7 Tips for Writing an Attention-Grabbing Hook.

 7. Build your email list.
 Invite people to subscribe, and make it worth their while by providing remarkable content.
 Use your list wisely to create and build buzz for your launch.
 Engage your tribe early, keep them ‘in-the-loop’, and ask for feedback so they become invested in the successful outcome of your book or project.

 8. Make it easy to buy.
 Ensure your author website includes book links that are clear, easy to find, and go directly to your listing at every retailer you’re listed with (Amazon, Smashwords, B & N, Kobo, or Apple iBookstore).